 Professionalism in nursing practice requires accountability and responsibility in both theory courses and clinical course attendance.
 Attendance rolls are maintained in each nursing course.
-Roll may be check at any time and more than once a class day.
-A student is reported tardy if not seated and ready for class at the designated start time, OR leaves before being dismissed.
+Roll may be checked anytime and more than once a class day.
+A student is reported tardy if not seated and ready for class within 5 minutes of the start of class time OR leaves before being dismissed.
 If a student is tardy twice, this equals one absence.